shijiew97/GBnpmle/README.md

 ```

 ## Main functions
-There are three main functions in the `GBnpmle` package, which are detailed specified below.
+There are three main functions in the `GBnpmle` package:
-- `GB_NPMLE` aims to train the bootstrap generator via a novel two-stage algorithm.
-Currently GB-NPMLE supports mixutre cases such as Gaussian-location, Poisson-mixture, Lognormal-location, Gamma-rate and Binomial-prob.
+- `GB_NPMLE` trains the bootstrap generator via a novel two-stage algorithm.
+Currently GB-NPMLE supports the following mixture models: Gaussian-location, Poisson-rate, Lognormal-location, Gamma-rate and Binomial-probability.
 - `GB_NPMLE_Sample` generates bootstrap samples using the trained generator from `GB_NPMLE`.
-- `GB_NPMLE_Load` loads a pre-trained bootstrap generator for further training or generation procedure using object from `GB_NPMLE`.
+- `GB_NPMLE_Load` loads a pre-trained bootstrap generator for further training or generation procedure using an object from `GB_NPMLE`.

 ## Illustration
-For illustration of GB-NPMLE, we consider three mixture model cases of sample size $n=1,000$ descripted as below.
+For illustration of GB-NPMLE, we consider three mixture models described below.
+A sample size of $n=1,000$ is used for all examples.

-Moreover, we also consider __classical NPMLE esimator__ (NPMLE), __smoothed NPMLE__ (sNPMLE) which is implemented by R package `REBayes` and classical __boostrapped NPMLE__, as comparison to __GB-NPMLE__.
+We also consider __classical NPMLE esimator__ (NPMLE), __smoothed NPMLE__ (sNPMLE), and the classical __boostrapped NPMLE__ as comparisons to __GB-NPMLE__.
+NPMLE, sNPMLE, and bootstrapped NPMLE are implemented using the R package `REBayes`.
   ```{r, eval=FALSE}
   gb_col <- rgb(1, 0, 0)
   bnp_col <- rgb(0, 0, 1)